 The online Master of Arts in Mass Communication with a specialization in Public Relations and Communication Management includes 33 credit hours: 30 hours of coursework plus three final credits in the capstone course.
-Program curriculum is guided by an advisory council of top industry professionals, and all courses are taught by leading faculty of the University of Florida.
+Program curriculum is guided by APCO Worldwide and an advisory council of top industry professionals.
+All courses are taught by leading faculty of the University of Florida and industry experts.

 Students can complete the curriculum in as few as six semesters, preparing for an exciting career in public relations, communications, or consulting.
 View the full degree plan as a PDF here.

 PUR 6005 Public Relations TheoryThe purpose of the course is to develop an understanding of the theoretical body of knowledge in public relations and its application to professional practice.
 The overall goal of the course is to help students gain an intellectual foundation in theories of public relations.